Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Attention-aided MMSE

-\begin{itemize} \item \textbf{Frequency Encoder:} In the Frequency Encoder stage, the pilot observations are processed along the subcarrier domain, extracting features on the frequency-domain correlation structure at pilot indices, corresponding to row of the matrix \( \mathbf{R}_f\left[\CMcal{P},: \right] \).
+\begin{itemize} \item \textbf{Frequency Encoder:} In the Frequency Encoder stage, the pilot observations are processed along the subcarrier domain, extracting features on the frequency-domain correlation structure at pilot indices, corresponding to the rows of the matrix \( \mathbf{R}_f\left[\CMcal{P},: \right] \).

-\item \textbf{Temporal Encoder:} In the Temporal Encoder stage, the output of the Frequency Encoder is then subsequently processed along the OFDM symbol domain, capturing temporal-domain correlation structures at pilot indices, corresponding to rows of the matrix \( \mathbf{R}_t \left[\CMcal{P},: \right] \). \end{itemize}
+\item \textbf{Temporal Encoder:} In the Temporal Encoder stage, the output of the Frequency Encoder is subsequently processed along the OFDM symbol domain, capturing temporal-domain correlation structures at pilot indices, corresponding to the rows of the matrix \( \mathbf{R}_t \left[\CMcal{P},: \right] \). \end{itemize}

-This two-stage encoder enables the model to effectively learn the joint frequency-temporal correlation structure, which is critical for the accurate MMSE estimation.
+This two-stage encoder enables the model to learn the joint frequency–temporal correlation structure; each stage uses a single encoder block, which is critical for the accurate MMSE estimation.
 Crucially, we note that this encoder design represents a key distinction of the proposed A-MMSE learning mechanism compared to conventional DNN-based methods.
-Specifically, existing approaches typically adopt standard learning architectures such as CNN \cite{soltani:commlett:19} or Attention Transformer \cite{luan2023channelformer}, without explicitly tailoring them to the statistical properties inherent in OFDM channels.
+Specifically, existing approaches typically adopt standard learning architectures such as CNNs \cite{soltani:commlett:19} or Attention Transformers \cite{luan2023channelformer}, without explicitly tailoring them to the statistical properties inherent in OFDM channels.
 In contrast, our method explicitly incorporates the inherent temporal and frequency-domain correlation structures of OFDM channels into the learning process.
 This integration not only enhances learning efficiency but also improves the model's capability to generalize under practical channel conditions.
-In this sense, the proposed A-MMSE approach is distinguished not only by its design, which enables the learning of a linear estimation filter rather than directly estimating the OFDM channel matrix (as illustrated in Fig.\ref{fig:comparison}), but also by its advanced learning mechanism that explicitly reflects the inherent correlation structure of OFDM channels.
+In this sense, the proposed A-MMSE approach is distinguished not only by its design, which enables the learning of a linear estimation filter rather than directly estimating the OFDM channel matrix (as illustrated in Fig.~\ref{fig:comparison}), but also by its advanced learning mechanism that explicitly reflects the inherent correlation structure of OFDM channels.